adluck/firekyt/replit.md

-✓ Adjusted sidebar borders - kept dark mode subtle, made light mode slightly more visible for better definition ✓ Made dark mode sidebar background darker for improved contrast and visual depth ✓ Made light mode sidebar background lighter for softer, cleaner appearance
+✓ Adjusted sidebar borders - kept dark mode subtle, made light mode slightly more visible for better definition ✓ Made dark mode sidebar background darker for improved contrast and visual depth ✓ Made light mode sidebar background lighter for softer, cleaner appearance ✓ Implemented auto-closing submenu behavior - only one submenu can be open at a time

 ## User Preferences